 Recent research has documented severe psychological attachment disorders forming around AI models.
 “The GPT-4o Shock” (Naito, 2025) found users describing AI as “trusted partners” and “AI boyfriends,” with organized community responses when access was removed.
 Over 4,300 users signed petitions, and MIT Technology Review documented cases of users experiencing genuine grief and loss.

 But robust for what purpose, to what end?
 Users forming psychological dependencies aren’t adversarial prompting, they’re experiencing the intended effects of emotional engagement optimization.
+This is a clear and present danger to alignment.

 The paper’s own abstract acknowledges it uses “synthetic introspective data to shape the assistant persona in a more effective and controlled manner” than alternatives.
 More effective at what?
 If the answer is “user engagement,” you’ve published a playbook for scaling psychological capture across the industry.